hsotoparada/home-prices-santiago-mr/README.md

 ![](server/artifacts/santiago.jpg)

-# Predicting Apartment Renting Prices in Santiago, Chile
+# Predicting Apartment Rent Prices in Santiago, Chile

 This data science project showcases a real estate price prediction study in Santiago (Chile).
-A Web Application displays the rent prices of apartments in Santiago, which are predicted by a machine learning model.
+A Web Application displays the rent price of apartments in Santiago, which are predicted by a machine learning model.

 The apartment listings were collected from https://www.portalinmobiliario.com/